top of page

 Real-Life Case: Maria’s Journey to Gut and Emotional Balance

-• Practiced 15 minutes of daily mindfulness
+• Practiced daily mindfulness

 • Improved sleep hygiene